 Environment Agency Chief Executive Sir James Bevan speech “Clean Up, Green Up and Level Up: how to build a future city” suggested it is right to be focusing on levelling up, but that more needs to be done to “clean up, green up and level up”, building on work the Environment Agency is doing with partners to improve air quality, stop pollution, and create more opportunities for the people to connect with nature.

 “Investing in a better environment, whether that’s a park, a flood defence or a clean river, will create jobs and growth.
 Since the worst environments tend to be in the poorest places, tackling them is a double win it will make poorer communities both greener and richer.
 And because of the link between your environment and your health, environmental inequalities contribute to associated inequalities in health and wellbeing too.”

 To ‘clean up’ we need to continue the fight against pollution, especially in the face of new pollutants and new pressures of population growth and the climate emergency; to ‘green up’ we need local authorities, developers and city planners to create a fairer proportion of green and blue spaces in cities – this could include creating local parks, improving urban waterways, planting trees around buildings, reducing flooding and providing other pockets of nature for people to enjoy; and to ‘level up’ we need to understand the importance of environment inequalities in tackling social injustices.
 This means paying better attention to fixing environmental problems where poorer urban communities live – because those problems tend to be worse and more harmful.

-You can read the full State of the Urban Environment report here: The state of the environment: the urban environment – GOV.UK (www.gov.uk)
+You can read the full State of the Urban Environment report here (external website, opens in new tab): The state of the environment: the urban environment – GOV.UK (www.gov.uk)